 Also, sign up for Facebook and Twitter.
-“Like” company’s Facebook pages and that way when they are running a coupon or sample promotion they will post it on their wall and you will automatically see it in your Facebook feed.
+“Like” company’s Facebook pages, and that way, when they are running a coupon or sample promotion, they will post it on their wall, and you will automatically see it in your Facebook feed.

 One more great way to receive high-value Canadian coupons is to do surveys.
 Surveys can be a great way for companies to offer you coupons.

 For example, I always do the shopper’s voice survey.
 If you are not familiar with this one, you might have seen it in your mailbox in the past.
 It usually comes in a larger yellow envelope and is not addressed to you personally.
-I discovered that you can do this survey online.
-However, I will caution you this is a very long survey and you must set aside some time to do it.
+I discovered that you could do this survey online.
+However, I will caution you this is a very long survey, and you must set aside some time to do it.
 This survey is well worth the effort. ”.
 In 3 to 4 months down the road, you will receive a nice plump envelope chucked full of high-value coupons.

 There is no harm in even asking for one.
-When I was just learning the ropes, I had trouble printing out a coupon from the General Mills website.
-My printer just wouldn’t cooperate.
+When I was learning the ropes, I had trouble printing out a coupon from the General Mills website.
+My printer wouldn’t cooperate.
 I clicked on the “contact us” tab on their website and shot them off an e-mail.
 The coupons I received were like little cheques made out in my name.
-There was five of them, each for $1.00 off any product they produce (very cool).
+There were five of them, each for $1.00 off any product they produce (very cool).
 I was thrilled and became an instant fan.

 One last way to find coupons in Canada is to search for them using keywords.
 It doesn’t matter which search engine you use.
-Try Google and then try Yahoo and see if you get different results..
+Try Google and then try Yahoo and see if you get different results.
 Try searching – manufacturer coupons, brand name coupons, new Canadian coupons, grocery coupons, buy one get one free offer.
 Use your imagination and different combinations of words.
 Refine your results for Canada pages only.

-The easiest way to start finding coupons is to join me on Canadian Free Stuff and There are lots of coupons listed here that our members and staff have already found to share with you all.
+The easiest way to start finding coupons is to join me on Canadian Free Stuff, and There are lots of coupons listed here that our members and staff have already found to share with you all.

-Until next time, Happy Shopping Everyone!
+Until next time, Happy Shopping, Everyone!

 THIS IS JUST ONE IN A SERIES OF ARTICLES I HAVE WRITTEN ON COUPONING.